-Best Trick-or-Treat Neighborhoods in Litchfield County
+Best Neighborhoods to Trick-or-Treat in Connecticut - Litchfield County

 Trunk or Treat on the Town Green—New Milford

-Roxbury is a darling historic village and the homeowners take Halloween seriously.
-On South Street you'll find creatively decorated homes as well as loads of children doing tricks for treats (or not).
+Roxbury is a darling historic village, and the homeowners take Halloween seriously.
+On South Street, you'll find creatively decorated homes as well as loads of children doing tricks for treats (or not).
 Some homeowners even put on their own mini haunted houses.

-Best Trick-or-Treat Neighborhoods around New Haven
+Best Places to Trick-or-Treat in Connecticut - New Haven

 Morris Cove—New Haven

 Several Facebook readers gave us the inside scoop that the Morris Cove neighborhood of New Haven is THE place to be on Halloween Night!
-This parade takes over the street - and everyone gets involved!
+This parade takes over the street, and everyone gets involved.

 North Main Street—Wallingford